vmware-tanzu/velero/docs/developing/build.md

 * Add/edit/remove command line flags and/or their help text
 * Add/edit/remove commands or subcommands
 * Add new API types

-Run [generate-proto.sh][13] to regenerate files if you make the following changes:

-* Add/edit/remove protobuf message or service definitions.
-These changes require the [proto compiler][14].

 ### Cross compiling